 Individuals have a set amount of time to relinquish their firearms after a conviction.
 They may fill out a number of forms to legally hand over their weapons.
 Find out more about the exact steps for firearm relinquishment with the Simmrin Law Group.

 Penal Code 29810: Basic Information

 PC 29810 details the procedures used for the relinquishment of firearms by convicted persons in California.
 This law comes into play only if an individual is convicted of:

 Individuals do not have to relinquish their firearms until after they are convicted.
 The state does not take an individual’s weapons after they are accused of a criminal act.
 After a conviction, many people in California are prohibited from owning:

-PC 29810 requires the court system to issue an individual with clear instruction to give up their weapons.
-PC 29810 is tied to Proposition 63 here in California.
-This proposition passed in the year 2016.
+PC 29810 requires the California court system to issue an individual with clear instruction to give up their weapons.
+PC 29810 is tied to Proposition 63 here in California, which passed in the year 2016.
 PC 29810 has been used by the court system in our state since the year 2018.